Mackjordan/Elemental-Security/Network/Mobile/Mobile-connections.md

 with each generation; however, cellular networks are still vulnerable to denial of service attacks.

+### Carrier Unlocking
+Most mobile devices in the United States come locked to a carrier, while in other parts of the world they are unlocked, relying upon a subscriber identity module (SIM) for connection and billing information.
+This is a byproduct of the business market decisions made early in the mobile phone market lifecycle and has remained fairly true to date.
+If you have a carrier-locked device and you attempt to use a SIM from another carrier, the device will not accept it unless you unlock the device.
+Carrier unlocking is the process of programming the device to sever itself from the carrier.
+This is usually done through the inputting of a special key sequence that unlocks the device.

 ### Wi-Fi
 Wi-Fi is a technology for wireless local area networking with devices based on IEEE 802.11 standards